SkafteNicki/dtu_mlops/08_reproduceability/readme.md

 ### Final exercise

-Make your MNIST code reproduceable!
+Make your MNIST code reproducible!
 Apply what you have just done to the simple script to your MNIST code.
-Only requirement is that you this time use multiple configuration files, meaning that you should have atleast one `model_conf.yaml` file and a `training_conf.yaml` file that seperates out the hyperparameters that have to do with the model definition and those that have to do with the training.
+Only requirement is that you this time use multiple configuration files, meaning that you should have at least one `model_conf.yaml` file and a `training_conf.yaml` file that separates out the hyperparameters that have to do with the model definition and those that have to do with the training.